DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Ismark, who has been reduced to 40 hit points, welcomes any help the players can provide against the plague spreader.
 If reduced to 30 hit points or fewer, Ismark obstructs the plague spreader directly while taking the Dodge action on each of his turns, hoping to delay it while providing the players sufficient time to defeat it.

 The plague spreader, which begins 120 feet from the center of the town square and has the same modifications as the plague spreader in [[#The Siege]], won’t use its ***viral miasma*** until it reaches the center of the town square or is reduced to 30 hit points or fewer.
 Each round, it attempts to move its full speed in a straight line toward the town square.
 If it can’t, it uses its ***multiattack*** to attack any creatures within reach.
 (The plague spreader doesn’t attempt to move around creatures obstructing it, even if doing so could allow it to reach its destination.)

+>[!combat]- **Balancing the Town Square**
+>This combat encounter is a mild combat encounter against a party of five 3rd-level players and a CR 3 ally (Ismark Kolyanovich), and will consume approximately 16% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+>* **Three Players**.
+Decrease the zombie plague spreader’s HP to 93, remove the necrotic damage from its Slam attacks, and decrease the damage of its virulent miasma to 2d4.
+>* **Four Players**.
+Decrease the zombie plague spreader’s HP to 112 and decrease the necrotic damage of its unarmed strikes to 1d6.
+>* **Six Players**.
+Add one zombie fighting alongside the plague spreader.

 > [!info]+ **Dying NPCs**
 >